 = $9,653 divided by .7297

 This is the additional net sales required to reimburse you for one year’s worth of amortization of your up-front franchise fee.
-So, right now, the Mom & Pop store only needs gross sales of $365,000 and your franchise needs at least $378,229 to end up in the exact same financial condition on the bottom line.
+Right now, the Mom & Pop store only needs gross sales of $365,000 and your franchise needs at least $378,229 to end up in the exact same financial condition on the bottom line.

 Here is the math in financial statement format: